Notarising a power of attorney: the complete guide

 - Wrong language.
 Some jurisdictions require a certified translation alongside the original.

 - Incorrect wording.
 Foreign authorities sometimes require specific clauses or formats.
-Always confirm with the receiving party before drafting.

 - Witness errors.
 Some POAs require additional witnesses beyond the notary.
-Check the destination country requirements.

 Get your POA notarised the smart way